electrolux-oss/infrawallet/docs/getting-started.md

 Datadog doesn't provide daily costs.
 Current daily costs are calculated by `monthly costs/number of days in that month`.

-### Custom Costs Management

-If there is no integration available for some of the cloud costs, it is possible to add such costs via InfraWallet custom cost management UI (the tab besides the cost tab).
-The big table on this page shows all of the custom costs saved in the plugin's database.
-For now, custom costs are only at the monthly level.
-When the granularity is set to `daily` in a view, there are amortization modes of transforming monthly custom costs into daily costs:

-- Average (by default): the monthly cost is divided by the number of days in that month
-- First day: the monthly cost is assigned to the first day of that month
-- End day: the monthly cost is assigned to the last day of that month

-If you would like to create multiple cost records for a provider, you can click the `BULK INSERT COSTS` button at the top left corner of the table.
-Then fill in the necessary information like provider, monthly cost, start month, end month, etc. Check the preview and click the `INSERT` button to save the records.

 ## Integration Filter

 When integrating InfraWallet with your billing account, you have the ability to retrieve and display costs for all sub-accounts.
 However, if you want to limit the visibility of certain accounts, you can apply filters.
 Below is an example of how to configure this for AWS: